gazebosim/gz-sensors/examples/loop_sensor/README.md

 This will generate an executable called `loop_sensor`.

-## Load an official sensor
+It will also compile the `custom_sensor` example, creating a library called `libdouble_sensor`.

+## Run

-Try for example loading the accompanying `altimeter_sensor.sdf` file to run an altimeter sensor, which is installed with Ignition Sensors:
+Try loading the accompanying `sensors.sdf`:

 ```
 cd examples/loop_sensor/build
-./loop_sensor ../altimeter_example.sdf
+./loop_sensor ../sensors.sdf
 ```

-On another terminal, check that the altimeter is generating data on a topic:
+On another terminal, check that the altimeter and double sensor are generating data on a topic:

 ```
 ign topic -l